ywangd/pybufrkit/README.rst

 * Handles both compressed and un-compressed messages
 * Handles all practical operator descriptors, including data quality info, stats, bitmaps, etc.
+* Option to construct hierarchial structure of a message, e.g. associate first order stats data to their owners.
-* Convenient subsetting for BUFR messages
+* Convenient subsetting support for BUFR messages
 * Comprehensive query support for BUFR messages
 * Script support enables flexible extensions, e.g. filtering through large number of files.
 * Tested with the same set of BUFR files used by